 Tips on staying outside IR35 for contractors and companies post April 2021

-In April 2021 (a year later than planned), the government will implement changes to IR35 regulation.
-New tax rules will come into play, affecting contractors who work through limited companies, and the medium and large businesses who use them.
+In April 2021 (a year later than planned), the government changed the IR35 off-payroll regulation, with new tax rules coming into play.
+The changes affect contractors who work through limited companies and the many medium and large businesses who use them.
+Due to these changes, we've compiled several suggestions to help determine if a contractor sits inside or outside IR35.

 Small businesses, which satisfy certain criteria, are exempt from the changes.